-Name of Act Description Health and Care Act 2022 Includes a number of provisions that have implications for health information and national data collections, as follows: Allows for the publication of mandatory information standards relating to the processing of information (including its transfer, collection, and storage) and extends the provisions to private providers.
-It requires organisations to comply with standards, rather than, as previously, simply to have regard to them.
+Name of Act Description Health and Care Act 2022 Establishes NHS England as a single regulatory body responsible for overseeing the funding, planning, delivery, transformation, and performance of NHS healthcare in England.
+Includes a number of provisions that have implications for health information and national data collections, as follows: Allows for the publication of mandatory information standards relating to the processing of information (including its transfer, collection, and storage) and extends the provisions to private providers.
+It now requires organisations to comply with the standards.
 Allows health and social care public bodies to require anonymous information from other health and social care public bodies and from others who are commissioned by public bodies to provide health and adult social care services.
 Allows NHS Digital to require data from private providers of healthcare (when directed to do so by the Secretary of State for Health and Social Care).
 Introduces a new power for the Secretary of State to require regulated adult social care providers to provide information relating to themselves, their activities, or individuals they have provided care to.
 It enables the powers to be delegated to NHS Digital or another organisation.
 Introduces powers for the Secretary of State to impose a financial penalty to those private providers who fail to comply with an information standard, fail to comply with a requirement to provide information, or provide false or misleading information in response to such a requirement.
-Allows for the introduction of regulations to enable NHS Digital to collect a range of information about the use of medicines and their effects in the UK and hold this data in one or more information system(s).(177) Data Protection Law (Data Protection Act 2018 and UK GDPR) The Data Protection Act 2018 and the UK GDPR apply to all UK business and organisations that process data.
-(25,178) Organisations that process health and social care data must comply with both when using data for primary and secondary purposes.
-Health and Social Care (National Data Guardian) Act 2018 Placed the National Data Guardian role on a statutory footing and granted it the power to issue official guidance about the processing of health and adult social care data in England.
-(175) Health and Social Care Act 2012 Establishes the Health and Social Care Information Centre (which trades under the name NHS Digital).
-Sets the legal framework for NHS Digital's collection and dissemination of data.
+Enables NHS Digital to collect a range of information about the use of medicines and their effects in the UK and hold this data in one or more information system(s).
+(1777) Data Protection Act 2018 The Data Protection Act is the UK's implementation of GDPR.
+(25,178) It allows personal data to be shared between those offering care directly to patients but it protects patients' confidentiality when data about them are used for other purposes.
+These secondary uses of data are acknowledged as being essential in order to run a safe, efficient and equitable health service.
+They include reviewing and improving the quality of care provided; researching what treatments work best; commissioning clinical services; and planning public health services.
+Health and Social Care (National Placed the National Data Guardian role on a statutory footing and granted it the power to issue official guidance about the processing of health and adult social care data in England.
+(175)